 What is GameFi?

-GameFi, short for Game Finance, combines gaming and blockchain-based financial systems to create games where players can earn, trade, or own assets with real-world value.
-Instead of spending hours playing a game just for entertainment, GameFi introduces economic incentives that reward participation with digital assets; typically tokens or NFTs; that players truly own.
+What is a Blockchain?Think of blockchain as a public notebook that everyone owns a copy of.
+Whatever gets written in it is permanent and visible to all.Keep learning-based financial systems to create games where players can earn, trade, or own assets with real-world value.
+Instead of spending hours playing a game just for entertainment, GameFi introduces economic incentives that reward participation with digital assets; typically tokens or NFTs

 A traditional game works like a closed amusement park: everything you earn stays inside the park, and the company controls your items, currency, and progress.
 If the game shuts down or bans your account, everything disappears.
 GameFi opens the gates.
-Items you earn or buy are stored in your wallet, not the developer’s database, and can be sold, traded, or used in other platforms.
+Items you earn or buy are stored in your wallet

 At the core of GameFi is the idea of play-to-earn (P2E), where players receive tokens or digital goods for completing missions, leveling up, or competing.
 These rewards can be swapped for other cryptocurrencies or even cashed out into fiat, giving players an economic stake in the game.
 It's similar to being paid to play a sport you enjoy; your performance creates real marketable value.